The evidence that abdominal obesity, hypertension, and diabetes is destroying your joints and will send you to a nursing home

 - the prevalence of synovitis (synovial inflammation of the knee),

-Doctors in France, cited these same findings in their research on factors affecting joint healing and metabolic syndrome: They write in Current opinion in rheumatology:
+Doctors in France cited these same findings in their research on factors affecting joint healing and metabolic syndrome in Current Opinion in Rheumatology: (6)

 - Recent advances in the study of metabolic syndrome-associated osteoarthritis have focused on a better understanding of the role of metabolic diseases in inducing or aggravating joint damage.

-In other words -abdominal obesity, hypertension, and diabetes is destroying your joints as if it were a wear and tear disease.
+In other words -abdominal obesity, hypertension, and diabetes are destroying your joints as if it were a wear and tear disease.